UoM-ResPlat-DevOps/SpartanParallel/Lessons/Lesson_1.md

 ### Part 3: Collective Communications
 * MPI can also conduct collective communications.
 These include MPI_Broadcast, MPI_Scatter, MPI_Gather, MPI_Reduce, and MPI_Allreduce.
 * MPI_Bcast Broadcasts a message from the process with rank "root" to all other processes of the communicator, including itself.
 It is significantly more prefereable than using a loop.
+-- *Slide End* --

+-- *Slide* --
+### Part 3: Collective Communications
 * MPI_Scatter sends data from one task to all tasks in a group; the inverse operation of MPI_Gather.
 The outcome is as if the root executed n send operations and each process executed a receive.
 MPI_Scatterv scatters a buffer in parts to all tasks in a group.
 -- *Slide End* --

 -- *Slide* --
-### Part 3: Collective Communications
 <img src="https://raw.githubusercontent.com/UoM-ResPlat-DevOps/SpartanParallel/master/Images/scatter.png" />
 <img src="https://raw.githubusercontent.com/UoM-ResPlat-DevOps/SpartanParallel/master/Images/gather.png" />
 -- *Slide End* --